UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## LessThan

 ### definition
-	Check if a value is less than another
+	Check if a value is less than another.

 ### alias